kaysal/cloud-networking/Multicloud/hybrid-cloudnet/readme.md

 Next run Terraform for second AWS region`./aws/eu-west1/vpc1/us-east1` as described in Step 1.

 ## Step 3
-Next we run Terraform in directory `./gcp/vpc/` to create the GCP networks, subnets and security rules
+And then run Terraform in directory `./gcp/vpc/` to create the GCP networks, subnets and security rules

 ## Step 4
 Then run Terraform in the following GCP directories to create resources in the 3 regions: